 2. There is an ongoing need for true professionals.

 According to the U.S. Government Dept. of Labor, there will be a great need for transcriptionists over other occupations through 2016: “Employment of medical transcriptionists is projected to grow 14 percent from 2006 to 2016, faster than the average for all occupations.
 Demand for medical transcription services will be spurred by a growing and aging population.
 Older age groups receive proportionately greater numbers of medical tests, treatments, and procedures that require documentation.
-The current population of medical transcriptionists is aging and retiring.
+The current population of medical transcriptionists is aging and retiring and are split between video transcriber and audio transcriber.
 There is a supply and demand problem.
 The demand for quality transcriptionists is greater than the number of new people entering the field.
 And guess what?
 People continue to go to the doctor!

 3. There is definitely potential to work from home.
 You could be a telecommuting employee, or an independent contractor.